-Another major reason why drainage is important for plants is that they help in flushing of salts from the soil.
+Another major reason why drainage is important for plants is that they help in the flushing of salts from the soil.
 As you might be aware, tap water and fertilizers contain salt which gradually builds up in the soil.

 This build-up of salts can harm the plants.
-When there is good drainage and we water thoroughly, water along with these salts flows out from the drainage holes in the bottom of the container and are flushed out.
+When there is good drainage and we water thoroughly, water along with these salts flows out from the drainage holes in the bottom of the container and is flushed out.

 With the absence of drainage holes, salts keep building up creating an unhealthy environment for the plants.
 Signs of salt buildup and improper drainage are that leaves turn brown on tips and edges and a whitish crust of salt on the soil surface.

 What to do in case the pot does not have drainage holes?

 In such cases, it is better to make one using a drilling machine.
 If that is not possible, use a double pot system and use the pot with no holes as a decorative pot.

 For a double pot system, take a smaller porous pot with good drainage holes and place your plant in it.
 Next, place this small pot in a larger no drainage hole decorative pot.

 Every time you want to water, remove the smaller container and water it in the sink.
 When it is finished draining, replace it in the decorative pot.

 Sometimes a plant is already planted in a pot with no drainage at all.
 The best option for this plant is to take it to the sink, water it, then after a few minutes turn it on its side for a minute or two to let the excess water drain out.